What is janextupd.com?

 Windows 10 users:

 Right-click in the lower left corner of the screen, in the Quick Access Menu select Control Panel.
 In the opened window choose Programs and Features.

 Windows 7 users:

 Click Start (Windows Logo at the bottom left corner of your desktop), choose Control Panel.
 Locate Programs and click Uninstall a program.

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window: look for any recently installed suspicious applications, select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the janextupd.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the janextupd.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 janextupd.com redirect removal from Internet browsers: